ybgskr12/Reforestation/README.md

-## Why is the ocean always blue?
-Because the shore never waves back.
+## Why is the new Kindle screen textured to look like paper?
+So you feel write at home.